zkinsk/scrape-this/README.md

 # scrape-this
 - nodeJs/express app that uses Cherio and Axio to srape info from the site [SingleTracks](https://www.singletracks.com/)
 - Stores selected info in a database for persistent retreival
-- Allows for comments/notes to be added to saved articles that are then acceible by everyone
+- Allows for comments/notes to be added to saved articles that are then accessible by everyone who visits the site

 ## Technologies: